Real Estate Investment through Qualified Opportunity Zones

 - A holding period of at least 10 years = NO TAX ON SUBSEQUENT GAINS

 A key point is the usage of a QOF to act as the investment vehicle.
 Through semi-annual self-certifications by the QOF, your investment has the potential to benefit significantly.

 How does it work?

-Not only does investment in Qualified Opportunity Zones bring financial savings to taxpayers, it also has the potential to have a tremendously positive impact within communities across the country.
-To find out more about the utilization of Qualified Opportunity Zones and other real estate tax credits, join experts Tim Klimchock and Ryan Luckenbaugh on their upcoming webinar.
+Not only does investment in Qualified Opportunity Zones bring financial savings to taxpayers, but it also has the potential to have a tremendously positive impact within communities across the country.
+To find out more about the utilization of Qualified Opportunity Zones and other real estate tax credits, watch this on-demand webinar.